ideawu/cocoaui/README.md

 ### CocoaUIViewer

-The CocoaUI Viewer helps you easily develop XML UI.
+A __What You See Is What You Get__ tool helps you easily develop XML UI.